 Also, who doesn’t love moogles and chocobos?
-Because this game is filled with them!
-Cute creatures aside, FFXIV delivers on every front.
-From the crisp combat to the story and world design.
+Because this game is full of them!
+Cute creatures aside, FFXIV delivers on every front, from the crisp combat to the story and world design.

 Final Fantasy XIV also has an unlimited free trial available, and it lets you try out most of the classes!
 The trial is pretty lengthy, and progresses way past the base game.

 Whether you’re a Final Fantasy fanatic, looking for a new world to raid in, or even crafting and player housing—this game has something to offer to nearly every type of MMO player.

 The strongest part of Final Fantasy XIV lies with its writing.
 It’s regarded as one of the best stories in the entire FF franchise.
 It’ll pull at your heart and get you in tears – it’s an emotional ride.